SEP IRA

 • Identify the property you want to hold.
 Once you have the money in the account, you can start looking for investment properties that will fit.
 Direct your SEP IRA Self-Directed IRA administration firm to make the purchase on behalf of the IRA once you’re ready.

 In all, holding SEP IRA real estate doesn’t have to be the complication you might think it is.
 In fact, having real estate in your SEP IRA might give you a new lease on the way you view retirement.
 But if you want to make it happen, don’t wait.
 Your investments can start building soon.
-Reach out to us here at American IRA to get started: give us a call at 866-7500-IRA.
+Interested in learning more about Self-Directed IRAs?
+Contact American IRA, LLC at 866-7500-IRA (472) for a free consultation.
+Download our free guides or visit us online at www.AmericanIRA.com.